Clubs rely on foreign talent Young talent alert in Swiss football

 Clubs prefer to promote foreign talent

 Take FC Basel, for example: with Bénie Traoré (Ivory Coast, 21), Marin Soticek (Croatia, 19) and Kevin Carlos (Spain, 23), FCB has signed three new strikers for big money.
-Home-grown talents such as 19-year-old Roméo Beney - who was highly praised last season - will have to take a back seat again.
+Home-grown talents such as 19-year-old Roméo Beney - who was highly praised last season - must once again take a back seat.
 Beney played for FCB's U21 team in the Promotion League on the last two match days.

 The picture agencies can't provide a better photo of Roméo Beney in the new FCB jersey - because Beney has hardly featured so far this season.
 At the start of the season, the 19-year-old was still in the starting eleven, but on the last two match days he was not even in the squad.